Varuzhan-Margaryan/yolo-gui-docs/README.md

 Path to the data folder.

 ***2. Weights:***

 Model's weights path.
-If you already trained a model and want to continue training from last checkpoint then you don't need it.
+If you already trained a model and want to continue training from the last checkpoint then you don't need it.

 You can download coco trained weights from here.